kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 // device allocations.
 These allocations are tentative and used by the scheduler's
 // AssumePlacement phase to simulate resource commitment. type DraClaimAllocation struct {
-    // ResourceClaimName is the name of the ResourceClaim within the PodSet's context
+    // ResourceClaimName is the name of the ResourceClaim within the PodGroup's
-    // that these allocations are intended to satisfy.
+    // context that these allocations are intended to satisfy.
     ResourceClaimName string

     // Allocation contains DRA AllocationResult structures, specifying devices